 He received his BFA from the Nova Scotia College of Art and Design in 2016, where he was recognized with high honours, receiving the Arthur Lismer Award for academic excellence.
 During his BFA studies he received the Robert Pope Painting Foundation Scholarship, which helped him continue to create ambitious works of art.Read more

-In 2016 he was thrilled to take part in Art Mûr’s Fresh Paint/New Construction in Montréal.
+In 2016 he was in Art Mûr’s Fresh Paint/New Construction in Montréal.